Montana: Railroads

-Tracks of the Northern Pacific Railroad (NPR) reached Montana from the west in 1881 and from the east in 1882.
+Tracks of the Northern Pacific Railroad (NPR) reached Montana from the west in 1882 and from the east in 1883.
 However, the railroad played a major role in sparking tensions with Native American tribes in the 1870s.
 Jay Cooke, the NPR president, launched major surveys into the Yellowstone valley in 1871, 1872, and 1873, which were challenged forcefully by the Sioux under chief Sitting Bull.
 These clashes, in part, contributed to the Panic of 1873, a financial crisis that delayed the construction of the railroad into Montana.
 Surveys in 1874, 1875, and 1876 helped spark the Great Sioux War of 1876.
 The transcontinental NPR was completed on September 8, 1883, at Gold Creek.

 In 1881, the Utah and Northern Railway, a branch line of the Union Pacific, completed a narrow-gauge line from northern Utah to Butte.
 A number of smaller spur lines operated in Montana from 1881 into the 20th century, including the Oregon Short Line, Montana Railroad, and Milwaukee Road.

 Tracks of the Great Northern Railroad (GNR) reached eastern Montana in 1887 and when they reached the northern Rocky Mountains in 1890, the GNR became a significant promoter of tourism to Glacier National Park region.
-The transcontinental GNR was completed on January 6, 1893, at Scenic, Washington and is known as the Hi Line, being the northern most transcontinental rail line in the United States.
+The transcontinental GNR was completed on January 6, 1893, at Scenic, Washington and is known as the Hi Line, being the northernmost transcontinental rail line in the United States.